cr1901/i2c-server/tcn75a/README.md

 present _this crate does not work with multicontroller I2C buses_, though it should be possible to add this at the cost of performance.

+## Dev Boards

+You can get a dev board for the `tcn75a` from Digilent called the [PMOD TMP3].
+If you don't have a microcontroller or FPGA board with a PMOD connector, the PMOD TMP3 can be connected to a breadboard using a [PMOD DIP].

 ## License

 Licensed under either of